annelhote/softMeScite/IDEAS.md

 #### Extension
 - SoMeSci: add extension to the software name to match Softcite annotation; Regex matching

+#### Packages
+- Softcite: Re-examine contexts of R and Python to adjust sub-component annotation

+#### Annotation
+- Setup annotation configuration for new scheme

 ## version

 ### SoMeSci